 Each academic year begins with an intensive didactic lecture schedule covering many topics at the core of Critical Care Medicine, and includes hands-on sessions for airway management, point-of-care ultrasound, and other aspects of ICU medicine.

 Throughout the remainder of the year, the Department of Anesthesiology Section on Critical Care provides a wide variety of didactic and other educational conferences including weekly core curriculum lectures and several monthly conferences including:

 Each week, the section has Critical Care Grand Rounds, which is a multidisciplinary conference that is dedicated to topic discussions relevant to critical care.
 The conference is led by fellows or attending physicians, both from within the Section on Internal Medicine Critical Care and faculty outside our department.

-During many of the conferences, fellows will have the opportunity to present interesting cases, review the literature or give prepared topic discussions.
+During many of the conferences, fellows will have the opportunity to present interesting cases, review the literature and give prepared topic discussions.

 Two-year fellows will have the opportunity to pursue one of two tracks for their second year:

 - Academic track - More time is allotted to ensure successful completion of their scholarly project.